 What is Drunk with a Full Irish

 The beverages served with a full Irish breakfast are tea and orange juice.
 Tea has long been considered the drink of the English with belief that the English drink more tea than anyone else.
-Well, that is actually not true—it is the Irish who drink the most tea; more than any other country in the world.
+Well, that is actually not true—it is the Irish who drink more tea; the second most in the world after Turkey.
 So guess what they drink for breakfast?
 Tea of course, and although it is in fashion to drink coffee, tea still rules.

 Which Other Foods Are in a Full Irish